 will be presented with the goodness of my blog.

-Manually maintaining these two branches is cumbersome.
+Unfortunately, manually maintaining these two branches is cumbersome.
 Git hooks to the rescue!

 I'd like the

-master branch to get updated with the new
+master branch to get updated with the new contents of

-you guessed it, just before a push occurs.
+you guessed it - just before a push occurs.

-Just create a file named
+All you have to do is create a file named

 .git/hooks/pre-push with the following content: